wp-plugins/infusionsoft-affiliates/readme.txt

 Tags: affiliates, affiliate program, infusion, infusionsoft, tracking, jeremy shapiro, webinar, webinars, personalization, caching
 Requires at least: 2.0.2
 Tested up to: 3.2
-Stable tag: 0.4
+Stable tag: 0.5

 This plugin allows you to load an Infusionsoft Affiliate's information into your wordpress pages using the [affiliate] shortcode.

 == Description ==

-After you configure your Infusionsoft Affiliate, you'll be able to sync up your affiliates to your wordpress plog and add in affiliate specific merge fields.
+After you configure your Infusionsoft Affiliate plugin, you'll be able to sync up your affiliates to your WordPress site and add in affiliate specific merge fields.

 Where might you use this?